Walkie-talkie: Military

 Military organizations use handheld radios for a variety of purposes.
 Modern units such as the AN/PRC-148 Multiband Inter/Intra Team Radio (MBITR) can communicate on a variety of bands and modulation schemes and include encryption capabilities.

 Amateur radio

 Walkie-talkies (also known as HTs or "handheld transceivers") are widely used among amateur radio operators.
-While converted commercial gear by companies such as Motorola are not uncommon, many companies such as Yaesu, Icom, and Kenwood design models specifically for amateur use.
+While converted commercial gear by companies such as Motorola is not uncommon, many companies such as Yaesu, Icom, and Kenwood design models specifically for amateur use.
 While superficially similar to commercial and personal units (including such things as CTCSS and DCS squelch functions, used primarily to activate amateur radio repeaters), amateur gear usually has a number of features that are not common to other gear, including: